Alexamder/rpitelecine/docs/software-setup.md

 processing really benefits from additional memory and the extra processor cores.
 These instructions were tested using NOOBS 1.4.0 released on 18 February 2015.
 A main prerequisite is the Python-picamera library, which is installed by default with the current version of Raspbian.
-Other prerequisites are WiringPi2, WiringPi2-Python and OpenCV.
+Other prerequisites are WiringPi2, WiringPi2-Python and OpenCV, and PySide for the GUI.

+There isn't yet an installable package - just clone the Github repository into the home folder on the Pi.
+Instructions below.
+It's probably a good idea to make make a fresh SD card with the latest NOOBS from the Raspberry Pi web site.

 ## Download and install NOOBS